FaisalTamanoJr/Class-Notes/pages/SOFDESG - Lesson 1.md

 		- Also known as the “software development process”.
 		- Definition and terminologies
 			- It is the process and framework used by the software industry to produce high quality software that exceeds customers expectations and reaches completion within times and cost estimates.
 It consists of a plan that describes how to develop, maintain, replace, alter, or enhance a specific software.
 Moreover, it defines a methodology for improving the overall development process.
-			- [[ISO/IEC 12207]] is an international standard for software life-cycle processes that aims to define all the tasks required for developing and maintaining software.
+			- [[ISO - IEC 12207]] is an international standard for software life-cycle processes that aims to define all the tasks required for developing and maintaining software.
 		- Stages of a typical SDLC
 			1. [[Planning and requirement analysis]]
 				- Requirement analysis is the most important stage.